Uncle Rotter

 The single went on to win the Scottish Rock Radio Future Classics with 87% of the vote.

-The band were spotted by legendary Rock DJ Krusher Joule when they shared the stage with him at a gig in Shepherd's Bush, London, in March 2008.
+The band were spotted by legendary Rock DJ Steve 'Krusher' Joule when they shared the stage with him at a gig in Shepherd's Bush, London, in March 2008.
 Krusher was so impressed he asked Uncle Rotter to headline his birthday party at London's Embassy Club in April 2009.

 Later that month, Uncle Rotter hosted the sell-out Uncle Rotter's St George's Eve Bash at Manchester Academy 3.

 Krusher teamed up with the band again that year by personally introducing Uncle Rotter's set when they opened the main stage at Bloodstock Open Air 2009 after winning Bloodstock Unsigned.

 In October 2010, Uncle Rotter released a single, "Zombies Wild", on behalf of Zombie-Aid, a horror-themed charity fundraising organization.

 A video was made to accompany the tune and Slipknot's Corey Taylor recorded a video urging fans to buy the single, this was accompanied by one month's solid airplay on Manchester Rock Radio (unheard of for an unsigned act) and a UK tour including shows at both Manchester and London Hard Rock Cafes (with Krusher Joule as guest DJ at the London gig).

 Uncle Rotter played the final gig with his mark one line up on Saturday 23 July 2011 at the Sanctuary Rock Club, Burnley, Lancashire, England, though the band minus Uncle Rotter himself, still play the occasional gig as 'The Rotter Band'.